 One of the biggest fears families have about a child attending a cyber charter school is that they won’t develop socialization skills and will miss out on social opportunities.
 This is not true at all.
 Cyber high schools offer socialization opportunities on a regular basis.
 This usually is organized in the form of field trips like outings to parks, museums, and environmental centers.

 It wasn’t long ago that the Washington Post found PA schools to be the most inequitable with funding.
 When there are funding shortages, district high schools have been known to cut clubs, service learning and social opportunities, things PA cyber schools still offer.
-Some clubs PA Virtual Charter School offers include, National Honor Society, Drama Society, Robotics Club, Photography Club, Media Arts Club, and Student Council, among many others.
-Children can also participate in extracurricular activities, like sports, at their local school district.
+Some clubs PA Virtual Charter School offers include National Honor Society, Drama and Media Arts, Gaming Club, Photography Club, Animal Club, and Student Council, among many others.
+Children can also participate in extracurricular activities, like sports, at their local school district per PA Charter School law.
 This gives students the opportunity to experience the best of both worlds.
 PA cyber high school seniors also have their own graduation and senior prom.